huilinghe19/sardana_practise/jive/Readme.md

 4. Source Code

-Some standard Tango device server class code can be found from: http://svn.code.sf.net/p/tango-ds/code/DeviceClasses/Communication/
+Some common Tango device server class code can be found from: http://svn.code.sf.net/p/tango-ds/code/DeviceClasses/Communication/

-using "svn co <link>" on the console, then you can download all the source code.
+using "svn co <<link>>" on the console, then you can download all the source code.
+Some codes are old and not be available, you should change something in it.
+See the doc: https://pytango.readthedocs.io/en/stable/server_api/index.html

 5.How to use the Socket class c++ source code: